0xBl4nk/FuzzSwarm2/readme.md

 # FuzzSwarm

-**FuzzSwarm** is a fuzzing tool designed for brute-forcing HTTP endpoints.
-It supports optional proxy usage, SSL configuration, and response size filtering to focus on significant results.
+**FuzzSwarm** is an advanced fuzzing tool designed to brute-force HTTP endpoints and uncover vulnerabilities in web applications and APIs.
+It efficiently handles large-scale testing through multi-threaded fuzzing, offering support for both GET and POST requests.
+Users can inject custom headers and even load headers from a file for more controlled tests.
+FuzzSwarm also allows precise brute-forcing by specifying numeric ranges, filtering responses by size to focus on significant results, and controlling rate limits and timeouts to ensure safe and measured testing.
+Additionally, it offers optional proxy usage and SSL configuration for secure environments, along with wordlist support for custom payloads.
+This makes FuzzSwarm a robust and versatile tool for pentesters, bug bounty hunters, and security professionals looking to expose security flaws in various web environments.

 ## 📃 Requirements